Mindfulness of breathing, the four postures, and clear comprehension

 Outwardly, be aware of the body’s posture, movements, and outward expressions.

-Contemplate inwardly and outwardly together: this body is only formed through causes and conditions, constantly arising, changing, and passing away.
+Contemplate the body as a body both internally and externally.: this body is only formed through causes and conditions, constantly arising, changing, and passing away.

 Observe how it appears and how it changes.

-Then contemplate the body’s nature of passing away.
+Then contemplate in the body its nature of passing away.

 Observe how it fades, declines, and disappears.

-Then contemplate the body’s nature of both arising and passing away.
+Then contemplate in the body its nature of both arising and passing away.

 Nothing can remain forever.